Rusya: Creative work

-Appraisal
+Reviews

-On the example of a joint-concert with the participation of Czech bands in June 2006, Anatoĺ Miaĺhuj of Muzykalnaya Gazeta emphasized the artistry and emotionality of the Indiga’s vocalist, whose fans “are always impressed by her desire for theatricality on stage.”
+Following a concert of Czech bands in June 2006, Anatoĺ Miaĺhuj of Muzykalnaya Gazeta emphasized the artistry and emotionality of Indiga’s vocalist, whose fans “are always impressed by her desire for theatricality on stage.”

 Achievements

 On July 18, 2003, as a member of the band Indiga, she won at the festival Basovišča.
 On February 28, 2006, she received the Rock Crown and became a Rock-Princess at the tenth “Rock Coronation.”

 Personal life

-In 2005, she was in de facto relationships with the guitarist of Indiga Dmitry Demidov.
+In 2005, she was in a de facto relationship with the guitarist of Indiga Dmitry Demidov.

 After taking pictures in the nude style for the capital magazine “RiO” in 2007, she received several offers to get married, but she did not accept a single one.
 At the end of 2007, “the close spiritual connection” between Rusya and bard Atmoravi became known, but the relationship ended up with performances as a duet only.

 She married Yuri Matsyuin in 2009.